-The convertible bonds-equity component reserve represents the value of the unexercised equity component (conversion rights) of convertible bonds issued by the Company recognised in accordance with the accounting policy adopted for convertible bonds.
-If the convertible bonds are not converted at the maturity date, the convertible bonds equity reserve will be reclassified subsequently to profit or loss.
+The convertible bonds-equity component reserve represented the value of the unexercised equity component (conversion rights) of convertible bonds issued by the Company recognised in accordance with the accounting policy adopted for convertible bonds.
+If the convertible bonds were not converted at the maturity date, the convertible bonds equity reserve would be reclassified subsequently to profit or loss.